 Can melatonin help with toddler sleep?

-On nights when my middle kiddo had a random late nap or is otherwise having a hard time settling down, we turn to what we call “sleep vitamins”, or gummies with melatonin as part of our bedtime routine.
+For a period of time, my middle kiddo had a VERY hard time winding down for bed.
+On nights when she had a random late nap or is otherwise having a hard time settling down, we turn to what we call “sleep vitamins”, or gummies with melatonin as part of our bedtime routine.
 It was originally recommended to me by a friend, so I did some research and found that this supplement has been found to be helpful in occasionally helping kids get a good night of sleep.

 It’s not meant to be used regularly, but it’s proven to be a helpful tool in our nighttime tool kit for those sporadic rough nights.
-We like the Sleep Berry gummies from Joyspring.
-(They also make a liquid version.
-You can take 25% off your order with the code YTF25 here.)
+(Again, we did this for a brief period of time when bedtime was otherwise a disaster and it was useful.)

 TIP: Read more on melatonin and kids from the American Academy of Pediatrics here and as with all supplements, talk to your pediatrician before using with your kids.